thisisfrey/CRUD-App/README.md

 - POST http://localhost:3000/employees with a JSON body will create a new post.
 - PUT http://localhost:3000/employees/1 with a JSON body will update the post with ID 1.
 - DELETE http://localhost:3000/employees/1 will delete the post with ID 1.

+## IntelliSense
+VS Code IntelliSense features are powered by a language service.
+A language service provides intelligent code completions based on language semantics and an analysis of your source code.
+If a language service knows possible completions, the IntelliSense suggestions will pop up as you type.
+If you continue typing characters, the list of members (variables, methods, etc.) is filtered to only include members containing your typed characters.
+Pressing Tab or Enter will insert the selected member.

+You can trigger IntelliSense by typing <kbd>Ctrl</kbd> + <kbd>Space</kbd>.

 ## Acknowledgments
 Special thanks to [Tarique Akhtar Ansari](https://github.com/Tariqu) for creating the tutorial [Angular 15 CRUD app using material UI | JSON-server | step by step](https://www.youtube.com/watch?v=4mKY_yDq64g) on which this project is based.
 The tutorial provided valuable insights into web development using Angular, Material UI, and JSON Server.